Thursday, April 24, 2025

 Finally, in his message, Lagana talked about the recent death of NHRA crew chief Eric Lane.
 He was struck and killed by a vehicle in Mineral Wells, Texas.

 “I also want to say that I am very saddened to hear about the passing of Eric Lane this past weekend,” he said.
-“My heart goes out to his family and there are in my sincere thoughts and prayers.
+“My heart goes out to his family and they are in my sincere thoughts and prayers.
 Hop was very loved by all his peers and will be dearly missed.”

 “I have a long road ahead of me to my recovery, but I’m working hard and I’m extremely motivated,” Lagana said.
 “The positivity from everyone is what’s helping me progress and I’m determined to get back to the race track.
 I’ll see you all again soon.”